 Power user features

 Any features that you would like to see in KeyPad?
-Let us know: tools@toolbunch.com.
+Let me know: tools@toolbunch.com.

-If you like KeyPad, please help me get the word out, I get about 30 downloads a day worldwide.
+If you like KeyPad, please help me get the word out.
 Please also consider giving KeyPad a rating.

 Some examples of the power user features.